ProteinEngineering-PESB2/hydrophobin_class_models/README.md

 This repository contains:
 - raw_data: All raw data collected from the Uniprot database to train the predictive models.
 - src: The source code implemented in this work.
+- results: The performances and the exploration results
-- results: The trained models developed in this work.
+- generated_models: The trained models in joblib format.

+*Note Some files are in a compressed formad.
+Please, uncompressed it and then use it as your convenience.*

 ## Requeriments